llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

               clause, Clacc specifies the full array in the `ompx_no_alloc,alloc` map type.
 This approach avoids
-              the need to copy potentially non-constant subarray bounds.
-It works correctly because the
-              `ompx_no_alloc,alloc` map type then sees the variable as not (fully) present and thus performs no action for it.
+              the need to copy potentially non-constant subarray bounds expressions.
+It works correctly because the `ompx_no_alloc,alloc` map type then sees the variable as not (fully) present and thus performs no action for it.
         * In the case of an array when the suppressing DMA is not `no_create`:
-            * Clacc does not override the *imp* `map` specified by OpenMP 5.0 sec.
-2.19.7 "Data-Mapping Attribute Rules, Clauses, and Directives" p.
-315 L5-6, which says:
+            * Clacc does not override the *imp* `map` specified by OpenMP 5.2 sec.
+5.8.1 "Implicit Data-Mapping Attribute Rules" p.
+149 L4-5, which says:

-                > If a variable is not a scalar then it is treated as
+                > If a variable is not a scalar then it is treated as if it had
-                > if it had appeared in a map clause with a map-type
+                > appeared in a map clause with a map-type of tofrom.
-                > of tofrom.

-            * It is unclear whether this *imp* `map` specifies the entire array or some array section that is already mapped.
-It is our understanding that some clarification in the direction of the latter will appear in OpenMP 5.1.
-            * If a subarray is specified for the array on the enclosing `acc data`, and thus if an array section is specified for the array on the corresponding `omp target data`, then we must consider if this *imp* `map` on the `omp target teams` violates OpenMP 5.0 sec.
-2.19.7.1, "map Clause", "Restrictions", p.
-321 L9-12, which says:
+            * Even if only a subarray is specified for the array on the enclosing `acc data`, and thus if only an array section is specified for the array on the corresponding `omp target data`, this *imp* `map` considers the array to already be sufficiently
+              present:
+                * OpenMP 5.2 sec.
+5.8.3 "map Clause" p.
+154 L18-21 clarifies
+                  the behavior for the *imp* `map` clause:

-                > If any part of the original storage of a list item
+                    > If a single contiguous part of the original storage of a
-                > with an explicit data-mapping attribute has
+                    > list item with an implicit data-mapping attribute has
-                > corresponding storage in the device data environment
+                    > corresponding storage in the device data environment prior
-                > prior to a task encountering the construct
+                    > to a task encountering the construct on which the map
+                    > clause appears, only that part of the original storage
+                    > will have corresponding storage in the device data
+                    > environment as a result of the map clause.

+                * OpenMP 5.2 sec.
+5.8.3 "map Clause" p.
+156 L19-22 states the
+                  restriction that enables OpenMP runtime implementations to produce runtime errors for array extensions, but it states it only for *exp* `map` clauses, so it does not apply to this *imp* `map` clause:

+                    > If any part of the original storage of a list item with an
+                    > explicit data-mapping attribute has corresponding storage
+                    > in the device data environment prior to a task
-                > associated with the map clause, all of the original
+                    > encountering the construct associated with the map clause,
-                > storage must have corresponding storage in the
+                    > all of the original storage must have corresponding
-                > device data environment prior to the task
+                    > storage in the device data environment prior to the task
                     > encountering the construct.

-            * It is our understanding that the phrase "with an explicit data-mapping attribute" is intended to relax this restriction in the case of this *imp* `map`, and so the code that Clacc generates appears to conform to OpenMP 5.0.
-            * At the time of this writing, Clang's OpenMP support implements only the OpenMP 4.5 version of the above restriction, which does not include the phrase "with an explicit data-mapping attribute".
-Thus, this *imp* `map` clause normally produces a compile-time error diagnostic.
-However, apparently due to a bug, Clang happens to suppress the diagnostic when *exp* `shared` is specified for the array.
-Fortunately, Clacc always specifies *exp* `shared` here as the translation of the *imp* `shared` from the `acc parallel`, so Clacc effectively sees OpenMP 5.0 behavior.
-            * Neither OpenACC 3.0 nor OpenMP 5.0 appear to clarify how references to an array in an `acc parallel` or `omp target teams` are mapped if multiple enclosing `acc data` or `omp target data` directives specify conflicting array sections for the array.
-It is our understanding that some clarification will appear in OpenMP 5.1.
-Until OpenACC includes a similar clarification, Clacc assumes the semantics of OpenMP.
+            * OpenACC 3.3 does not appear to clarify how references to an array in an `acc parallel` are mapped if multiple enclosing `acc data` directives specify conflicting subarrays for the array.
+Until OpenACC includes a clarification, Clacc assumes the semantics of OpenMP.
 See "Basic Data Attributes" above.
-            * As an alternative to depending on the *imp* `map` clause, our related assumptions about the OpenMP 5.0 spec, and Clang's apparent bug in the case of *exp* `shared`, Clacc could have attempted to copy any subarray specification from the enclosing `acc data` to an *exp* `map` clause here.
-Again, the OpenACC spec doesn't yet clarify which `acc data` would be appropriate.
+            * As an alternative to depending on the *imp* `map` clause, Clacc could have attempted to copy any subarray specification from the enclosing `acc data` to an *exp* `map` clause here.
+Again, the OpenACC spec doesn't yet clarify which `acc data` would be appropriate if there are more than one.
 Moreover, if any expression in that subarray specification were non-constant, Clacc would have to extract it from the original subarray, store it in a local variable, and reference that variable in both array section specifications to guarantee the correct value.
 This approach would be more complicated to implement and maintain, and the OpenMP code produced by source-to-source mode could be significantly more challenging to read.
         * In the case of a scalar that is not a class/struct/union member when the suppressing DMA is not `no_create`:
             * The normal OpenMP *imp* DA is `firstprivate`, which